Murray State Advance

 203A I&T Building

-Dr. Maeve McCarthy, Interim Assistant Dean and Professor of Mathematics and Statistics, will serve as the Principal Investigator.
-She will lead the program, supervise the program coordinator and administrative assistant, and conduct some of the policy review.
+Dr. Maeve McCarthy, Assistant Dean and Professor of Mathematics and Statistics, will serve as the Principal Investigator.
+She will lead the program, supervise the program coordinator and administrative assistant, and conduct some of the policy reviews.
 As the former Executive Director of the Association for Women in Mathematics, she is passionate about gender issues in STEM.
-Through her work as former Chair of the MSU Insurance and Benefits Committee and PI of the MSU Catalyst grant, she has strong relationships with the MSU administration.
+Through her work as the former Chair of the MSU Insurance and Benefits Committee and PI of the MSU Catalyst grant, she has strong relationships with the MSU administration.

 Dr. Claire Fuller